AMERICAN YOUTH SOCCER ORGANIZATION, REGION 4

 If paying by check, please make check payable to AYSO Region 4

-Evaluation: New players in U8 and above will be evaluated at registration.
-Wear tennis or soccer shoes.
+Evaluation: New players to Region 4 in U10 and above will be evaluated at registration.
+Wear running or soccer shoes.

 Call (866) 588-2976 for help with eAYSO or send email to email@example.com